 According to AS 1851, it is a legal requirement to have all fire extinguishers in the workplace tested.
 Testing should be done by fire safety professionals at a six-monthly interval.
 When planning for inspections, these documents should be readily available:

 - Customer, industry and organisational requirements for fire extinguisher maintenance and testing

 - Occupational Health and Safety (OHS) policies and procedures

 Before the inspection, it is necessary to double-check your requirements and prior duties.
-Firstly, take a short review of your fire extinguisher requirements by checking if they are up-to-date and if they comply with industry legislation based on Australian Standards, specifically in your territory.
+Firstly, take a short review of your Workplace Fire Extinguisher Testing requirements by checking if they are up-to-date and if they comply with industry legislation based on Australian Standards, specifically in your territory.

 That way, you can anticipate a number of changes you need to make.
 It is also important to arrange a good time for inspection, which may be considered as an official schedule for the half-yearly intervals.

 - As a priority, fire extinguishers should be visible and accessible